Teton Redskins - What Does an 83% "Positive Past" Mindset Mean?

 More Aggressive; More Anxious; Less Conscientious; Less Considerate; More Depressed; Less Stable; Less Friendly; Less Happy; have Lower Self Esteem and have Higher Tempers.

-And, while anecdotal, it seems that some on NAPA’s football team have recently fallen into a predictable “Past Negative” behavior which was – until recently - an extremely rare occurrence.
+And, while anecdotal, it seems that some on NAPA’s football team fell into a predictable “Past Negative” physical behavior which was – until recently - an extremely rare occurrence.

-Finally, both the Native American N7 and Zimbardo’s psychological recommendations toward attaining a “Positive Past” provide a way forward for the NAPA community.
+Finally, both the Native American N7, Fryberg and Zimbardo’s psychological recommendations toward attaining a “Positive Past” provide a way forward for the Teton Redskin Warrior community.

-Andre Billeaudeaux was an award-winning psychology student of Stanford Psychologist Dr. Phil Zimbardo.
+Andre Billeaudeaux was an award-winning research student of Stanford Psychologist Dr. Phil Zimbardo.
 He is published on such topics as “Communications Inoculation”, National Identity and Race.
-He is the Executive Director of the Native American Guardian’s Association.
-NAGA’s native leaders are contributing authors to a Federal Court Amicus Brief helping protect the native culture and are invested in a philosophy of “Educate not Eradicate”.
-Their goal is to maintain positive native images, names and traditions among all culture groups as part of the nation’s vision of E. Pluribus Unum or “From many we are one”.
+He is considered an "Expert" on the history and traditions of the Redskins - Redskin Warriors - by the State of Pennsylvania.
+His research on Redskins provided for the core argument seen in a Native leader's Federal Court Amicus Brief helping protect the native culture based on a philosophy of “Educate not Eradicate”.
+The goal of Educate not Eradicate is to propagate positive Native American education in schools, to include modification of imagery where necessary and to promote traditions among all culture groups as part of an education enhancement movement based on nation’s vision of E. Pluribus Unum or “From many we are one”.